New Investigator Award - EPSRC

 Previous holders of early career level fellowships are not eligible.

-Current holders of early career level and above fellowships which include more than 6 months of PDRA time are not eligible.
-Current holders of early career level and above fellowships which do not include PDRA time are eligible if they meet the other eligibility criteria, even if the fellowship was more than £100,000 full economic cost.
+Current holders of fellowships at early career level and above which do not include PDRA time are eligible if they meet the other eligibility criteria, even if the fellowship was more than £100,000 full economic cost.

 Equipment grants

-If you have received a grant which was solely for capital equipment, which did not include PDRA or research time, then you are still eligible to apply if the other eligibility criteria are met, even if it was of significant value.
+If you have received a grant which was solely for capital equipment and did not include PDRA or research time, you are still eligible to apply even if it was of significant value, provided that the other eligibility criteria are met.

 Collaboration with industry

-If you have previously received a Knowledge Transfer Partnership, Innovate UK grant, or similar award based on collaboration with industry, you may still be eligible to apply for an NIA even if the value was in excess of £100,000 full economic cost, depending on your role in developing the proposal and directing the vision of the research.
+If you have previously received a Knowledge Transfer Partnership, Innovate UK grant, or similar award based on collaboration with industry, you may still be eligible to apply for a NIA even if the value was in excess of £100,000 full economic cost.
+This depends on your role in developing the proposal and directing the vision of the research.

 Please bear in mind that we cannot assess individual CVs or non-EPSRC fellowships on a case-by-case basis.